Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Introduction

+\begin{itemize} \item Under ZF precoding and imperfect CSIT, a closed-form approximate solution of the number of users $K$ maximizing the sum rate per transmit antenna for a fixed $M$. \item In large frequency-division duplex (FDD) systems, under RVQ, for $\beta\eqq 1$ and high SNR $\SNR$, to exactly maintain an instantaneous per-user rate gap of $\log_2b$ bits/s/Hz, almost surely as $M,K\to\infty$, the number of feedback bits $B$ per user has to scale with \begin{itemize} { \itemindent{-5pt} \item RZF-CDA: $B \eqq (M-1)\log_2\SNR - (M-1)\log_2(b^2-1)$ \item RZF-CDU/ZF: $B \eqq (M\!-\!1)\log_2\SNR - (M\!-\!1)\log_22(b\!-\!1)$} \end{itemize} That is, the RZF-CDA precoder requires $(M-1)\log_2\frac{b+1}{2}$ bits \textit{less} than RZF-CDU and ZF. \item In large time-division duplex (TDD) systems with channel coherence interval $T$, at high uplink SNR and downlink SNR $\SNR_{dl}$, the sum rate maximizing amount of channel training scales as $\sqrt{T}$ and $1/\sqrt{\log(\SNR_{dl})}$ for a fixed $\SNR_{dl}$ and $T$, respectively under both RZF-CDA and ZF precoding. \end{itemize}

 The remainder of the paper is organized as follows.
-Section \ref{sec:math-prel} introduces tools from random matrix theory essential to our subsequent derivations.
-Section \ref{sec:system-model} presents the communication channel model.
-In Section \ref{sec:determ-equiv-sinr}, we derive deterministic equivalents for the sum rate of RZF and ZF.
-In Section \ref{sec:thro-analys-under}, we analyze the sum rate under limited feedback.
-Section \ref{sec:applications} studies several practical applications and discusses the aftermath of our derivations.
-Section \ref{sec:numerical-results} presents numerical results comparing the theoretical findings to Monte-Carlo simulations.
+Section \ref{sec:system-model} presents the transmission model and channel model.
+In Section \ref{sec:determ-equiv-sinr}, we propose deterministic equivalents for the SINR of RZF and ZF precoding.
+In Section \ref{sec:sum-rate-maximizing}, we derive the sum rate maximizing regularization under RZF precoding.
+Section \ref{sec:sum-rate-maximizing-1} studies the sum rate maximizing number of users for ZF precoding and the optimal power allocation when the CSIT quality of the users is unequal.
+Section \ref{sec:optim-feedb-large} analyses the optimal amount of feedback in a large FDD system.
+In Section \ref{sec:optim-train-large}, we study a large TDD system and derive the optimal amount of uplink channel training.
 Finally, in Section \ref{sec:conclusion}, we summarize our results and conclude the paper.

-Note that Appendix \ref{sec:lemmas-corollaries} collects a set of lemmas and a corollary that will be used throughout the paper.
+Most technical poofs are presented in the appendix.
+In these proofs, we apply several lemmas collected in Appendix \ref{sec:coll-import-lemm}.